jdomonell/vue_example/README.md

 ## About

-A simple example Vue project
+A simple example Vue project.
+Allows you to manage imaginary subscriptions for imaginary emloyees of companies.